squirrelchat/leaf/README.md

  - Media proxying: Prevent user's IP from leaking when displaying user-posted content on your application;
    - Image on-fly resize: Leaf can resize images on fly to reduce bandwidth usage and improve app's responsiveness.
    - Video & audio compression: Leaf compresses audio and video (lossy compression) to reduce bandwidth usage.
- - Reliable content detection: Leaf never uses extensions to identify a link contents but its `Content-Type` header to ensure accurate results;
+ - Reliable content detection: Leaf never uses file extensions to identify a link contents but its `Content-Type` header to ensure accurate results;
- - Secure: Prevent abuse of the service by requiring a signature to query data from the service;
- - Highly scalable: Experiencing heavy loads?
-Deploy a new node, and there you go;
  - Fast lookup: Leaf uses caching to enhance loading times when pinging multiple times the same link;
- - Threat protection: Leaf can use Google's Web Risk API to determine if a link is dangerous or not;

 And more!